JRoner/cse15l-lab-reports/lab-report-1.md

 ![Image](usingCommands.png)

+Commands I used:
+- ls = appears to have listed the files contained in the active directory.
+The only file on my remote student account is the "perl5" file!
+- cat/home/linux/ieng6/cs15lsp23/public/hello.text = concatinatied the contents of "hello.txt" into the terminal.

+Definitions:
+- cd stands for **Change Directory**
+- ls stands for **List**
+- cp stands for **Copy**
+- cat stands for **concatinate**

 Here are a list of some terminal commands:

-- cd ~
+- cd ~ = adds the given path to the current directory
-- cd
+- cd   = Changes the directory to the given one
-- ls -lat
+- ls -lat = Lists files on the system?
-- ls -a
+- ls -a  = lists files on
-- ls <directory>
+- ls <directory> = List files on the direcoty
-- cp
+- cp = copies files to directory
-- cat
+- cat = Concatinates and dispays files from directory